GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 Though bfcache is not an HTTP cache, historically, when `Cache-Control: no-store` is set on the page resource itself (as opposed to any subresource), browsers have chosen not to store the page in bfcache.
 There is [work currently underway to change this behavior for Chrome](https://github.com/fergald/explainer-bfcache-ccns/blob/main/README.md) in a privacy-preserving manner, but at present any pages using `Cache-Control: no-store` will not be eligible for bfcache.

-For best performance, it is recommended that pages that do not contain sensitive user information are cacheable, even if only for a short time.
-This will improve performance in general, but also avoid your site becoming ineligible for the bfcache and therefore not benefiting from those instant page restores.

 Since `Cache-Control: no-store` restricts a page's eligibility for bfcache, it should only be set on pages that contain sensitive information where caching of any sort is never appropriate.

 For pages that wish to always serve up-to-date content—and that content does not contain sensitive information—use `Cache-Control: no-cache` or `Cache-Control: max-age=0`.
 These directives instruct the browser to revalidate the content before serving it, and they do not affect a page's bfcache eligibility.